Novyi Bilous rural hromada: Geography

 The Novyi Bilous rural hromada is located in the east of Chernihiv raion, in the southwest it borders the city of Chernihiv.
 The territory of the Novyi Bilous rural hromada is located within the Dnieper Lowland, belong to the Dnieper basin.
 The tributaries of the Desna River - Bilous and Stryzhen - flow through the territory of the hromada.
 The relief of the surface of the hromada is a lowland, slightly undulating plain, sometimes dissected by river valleys.

 The climate of Novyi Bilous hromada is moderately continental, with warm summers and relatively mild winters.
-The average temperature in January is about -8°C, and in July ― +20,0°C. The average annual precipitation ranges from 550 to 660 mm, with the highest precipitation in the summer period.
+The average temperature ranges from -8°C in January to 20°C in July.
+The average annual precipitation ranges from 550 to 660 mm, with the highest precipitation in the summer period.

 The most common are sod-podzolic soils.
 The Novyi Bilous hromada is located in the natural zone of mixed forests, in Polissya.
 The main species in the forests are pine, oak, alder.
 Minerals – loam, peat, sand.

-In Novy Bilous there is the Trinity Church, an architectural monument of national importance.
+In Novyi Bilous there is the Trinity Church, an architectural monument of national importance.
 This Orthodox church was built at the beginning of the 18th century.